cdenicola/are49ersinjured.com/README.md

 # [are49ersinjured.com](https://are49ersinjured.com) - a minimal static website on AWS
-The repo contains a minimal example for deploying a static HTML web page (index.html) to AWS using S3 to store pages, CloudFront as the CDN, and ACM to generate certificates
+The repo contains a minimal example for deploying a static HTML web page to AWS using S3 to store pages, CloudFront as the CDN, and ACM to generate certificates

 ## Hosting your own static website
 1) Fork the repo
-2) Modify `index.html` to your website
+2) Modify site files in `site/` to your website
 3) Update `terraform.tfvars` variables for your use case
 4) Own the domain name in your AWS account (or point domain to NS)